Trump re-election campaign began 2019 with $19 million in cash

 “Whoever is the nominee will have well over a billion dollars combined with their primary and general money to compete with Trump,” Berlin said.
 “Trump will likely have well over a billion dollars, so I don’t think money matters at the end of the day.”

+He spent $2.4 million on campaign items such as his signature red hat, banners, buttons and T-shirts.

+His campaign also disclosed owing the U.S Treasury an additional $1 million for travel expenses.
+U.S. law requires that presidents reimburse taxpayers for expenses incurred traveling on Air Force One.

-Reporting by Ginger Gibson; Editing by Peter Cooney and Cynthia Osterman
+Reporting by Ginger Gibson; Editing by Cynthia Osterman and Grant McCool